Holter monitor management

 • The Cardiologist will determine the length of time the Holter Monitor should be left on.

-• Prior to attaching the electrodes the skin must be clean, dry and hair free.
-The chest may be cleaned with normal saline/warm soapy water to remove any oily residue, or hair on the chest may need to be shaved, to ensure the electrodes stick well.
-Extra mefix tape may be secured over the electrodes to reinforce attachment.
+• Prior to attaching the electrodes, the skin must be clean, dry and hair free.
+The chest may be cleaned with normal saline/warm soapy water to remove any oily residue.
+Hair on the chest may need to be shaved, to ensure the electrodes stick well.
+Extra mefix tm tape may be secured over the electrodes to reinforce attachment.

 • Holter Monitors may be attached within an inpatient or outpatient setting.